atomb0mb/legendary-recipe/README.md

 * [FireBase-RestAPI](https://firebase.google.com/docs/reference/rest/auth#section-api-usage)

 ## Project Description
-As a cooking lover, I always want to manage my recipe on like pinterest.
-But I want to start from a small step.
-So I learned Angular and created this simple recipe book application.
-I can log in and manage and view my recipe.
-When I decides which recipe to make on that day, I can add the ingredient to the shopping list for shopping!
+As a cooking lover, I always want to manage my recipe like BigOven.
+I want to start from a small step.
+So I used the opportunity of learning Angular to create this simple recipe book application.
+So far, I can log in and manage and view my recipe.
+Whenever I decide which recipe to make on that day, I refer to the ingredients from my recipe and add them to the shopping list tab as my grocery list!

 ## Overview